 The CPB has developed high levels of resistance to insecticides in many parts of the country.
-Most populations in the Pacific Northwest are still susceptible to most labeled products.
+Populations in the PNW are still susceptible to most labeled products.
 The lessons learned by potato growers in the eastern U.S. should still be heeded here:

 - CPB can develop high levels of resistance to almost all classes of chemicals.

-- Carefully rotating chemical modes of action is critical to slow the development of insecticide resistance.
-Insecticides listed in Tables 1-3 are classified into groups by their modes of action.
+- Carefully rotating insecticidal modes of action is critical to slow the development of resistance.
+Tables 1-3 show insecticide modes of action.

 - Use recommended label rates.